By Molly Patrick

 - Don’t be afraid of soy.
 It’s just a bean 🙂

 If you want a tasty rotation of tofu recipes, our meal plans have you covered.

 We know tofu, we love tofu, and we turn even the biggest tofu haters into tofu lovers every time we have tofu on the menu.
-It’s what we do.
+It’s part of what we do.